scheinerman/Matroids.jl/docs/src/index.md

 Use `UniformMatroid(m,k)` to create a matroid whose ground set is `{1,2,...,m}` in which all sets of size `k` or smaller are independent.

+#### Matroid from Bases

+Given a collection `BB` of subsets of `{1,2,...,m}`, use `Matroid(m,BB)` to create a matroid whose bases are given in `BB`.
+Note that `BB` might be a set of sets, a list of sets, or a generator of sets.
+The output of `all_bases` is an acceptable collection of bases for this constructor.

+> **Warning**: No check is done to see if the resulting structure is, in fact, a matroid.
+It is the user's responsibility to be sure that the sets in `BB` satsify the basis axioms of a matroid.

+> **Warning**: The matroid created in this way is very inefficient.
+For example, the rank of a set `X` is determined by intersecting `X` with all the members of the collection of bases.

 # Matroid Properties